Virus spreads on panel handling Supreme Court nomination

 “We now have two members of the Senate Judiciary Committee who have tested positive for COVID, and there may be more,” tweeted Senate Democratic leader Chuck Schumer.
 “I wish my colleagues well.
 It is irresponsible and dangerous to move forward with a hearing, and there is absolutely no good reason to do so.”

 Several other members of the Judiciary panel attended the White House ceremony, including Missouri Sen. Josh Hawley, Nebraska Sen. Ben Sasse, Tennessee Sen. Marsha Blackburn and Idaho Sen. Mike Crapo.
 Blackburn said she tested negative after the event.
 Crapo said he “recently” had a negative test and a spokeswoman said he would be getting another one as soon as it could be arranged.
-A spokeswoman for Hawley said he was being tested Saturday.
+A spokeswoman for Hawley said he was being tested Saturday, and the senator tweeted later that his coronavirus test came back negative.

 Sasse tested negative, but said in a statement that he would work remotely from his home state and undergo further testing due to his “close interaction with multiple infected individuals,” his office said.
 He said he planned to to return to Washington in time for the confirmation hearing.